-All admissions with respiratory viral symptoms should have a PCR undertaken on admission.
-A Rapid Diagnostic Test (including POCT) or LFD test may also be performed in addition to PCR to support rapid patient placement assessments for the respiratory pathway.

-- All admissions with absence of respiratory symptoms may have a Rapid Diagnostic Test (including POCT) or LFD test on admission.
+- All admissions with respiratory viral symptoms should have a laboratory based PCR test undertaken on admission.
+A Rapid Diagnostic Test (including POCT) or LFD test may also be performed in addition to a laboratory based PCR test to support rapid patient placement assessments for the respiratory pathway. - All admissions with absence of respiratory symptoms should have a laboratory based PCR or optionally a Rapid Diagnostic Test (including POCT) or LFD test on admission.
 Repeat testing on day 5 of admission may be undertaken if agreed necessary following a risk assessment by the local NHS Board.
 Efforts should be made to determine vaccination status on admission to hospital.
-Individuals who are not fully vaccinated have the greatest risk of negative outcomes should they acquire COVID-19 and therefore, where a patient is known to be unvaccinated, NHS Boards may choose to undertake a follow up PCR test. - If there is no access to rapid diagnostic testing a PCR test should be undertaken on admission. - A new respiratory screen including PCR test must be performed at any point in the inpatient stay if new onset of respiratory symptoms are recognised or there is a clinical indication to do so (PCR).
-A POCT may be used in addition to PCR to support rapid patient placement decisions.
+Individuals who are not fully vaccinated have the greatest risk of negative outcomes should they acquire COVID-19 and therefore, where a patient is known to be unvaccinated, NHS Boards may choose to undertake a follow up laboratory based PCR test. - A new respiratory screen including a laboratory based PCR test must be performed at any point in the inpatient stay if new onset of respiratory symptoms are recognised or there is a clinical indication to do so.
+A Rapid Diagnostic Test (incl POCT) or LFD may be used in addition to laboratory based PCR to support rapid patient placement decisions.